Danio sondhii Hora & Mukerji, 1934; Brachydanio sondhii (Hora & Mukerji, 1934)

 This species is peaceful and can be maintained alongside other fishes that appreciate similar conditions such as other small cyprinids.

-It’s a schooling species by nature and really should be kept in a group of at least 8-10 specimens.
-Maintaining it in decent numbers will not only make the fish less nervous but will result in a more effective, natural-looking display.
-Males will also display their best colours as they compete with one other for female attention.
+Maintaining it in decent numbers will not only make the fish less nervous but result in a more effective, natural-looking display, while males will also display their best colours as they compete with one other for female attention.

 Sexually mature females should be rounder-bellied, less colourful and a little larger than males.

-The water itself should be of slightly acidic to neutral pH with a temperature towards the upper end of the range suggested above.
-An air-powered sponge filter or air stone(s) should also be included to provide oxygenation and water movement.
+The water itself should be of slightly acidic to neutral pH with a temperature towards the upper end of the range suggested above, and an air-powered sponge filter or air stone(s) should also be included to provide oxygenation and water movement.

-This species first appeared in the aquarium trade during the mid-2000s and there was some initial confusion surrounding its identity since it appears superficially similar to the sympatric Microrasbora cf. rubescens as well as the congener D. acuticephala.
-It’s easily-distinguished from both by the presence of a dark cleithral spot located posterior to the gill opening.
+This species first appeared in the aquarium trade during the mid-2000s and there was some initial confusion surrounding its identity since it appears superficially similar to the sympatric Microrasbora cf. rubescens as well as the congener D. acuticephalus.

 In recent years it’s become commonplace to refer to the stripes on the body and fins of danionins as follows: